 AGM batteries are used in various applications ranging from automotive to industrial uses as well as auxiliary power sources.
 These applications include:

-• Start-stop vehicles that need repeated engine starts
+• Start-stop vehicles

-• SUV vehicles and luxury cars with larger electrical loads
+• SUVs and luxury cars

-• Commercial vehicles with auxiliary systems
+• Commercial vehicles

-• Power backup for critical electronics
+• Power backup systems

 • Industrial and mobility applications where vibration resistance is essential